ut-biomet/r-geno-tools-engine/doc/README.md

 ## Details

-For `csv` output, the file will include some metadata lines (starting by a `#` symbol), the the csv data with a header and the row ids in its first column.
+For `csv` output, the file will include some metadata lines (starting by a `#` symbol), a header and the row ids in its first column.

 ## Value